-- 17. Performance Hints on a network. - A. Set ICTMPDIR to a local directory. - B. If using a link file, make the link file local.
+- 17. Performance Hints on a network. - A. Set ICTMPDIR to a local directory.

+- B. If using a link file, make the link file local.
 (VERY IMPORTANT) - C. If using a COBOL library file, make the library file local. - D. Use ICNET to access remote files. - E. If possible, open a file EXCLUSIVELY, it will process much, much faster. - 18.
 On Windows, when doing a client install, if the error"Unable to start runtime executive service is given" then ICEXEC was installed as a service but it could not start.
 See the Event log for more specifics but in most cases it will be that the username/password given on the client machine does not match that on the server. - 19.
-If the ICOBOL User Library is being used, the icuser.dll or icusers.dll that the application program uses must be kept in sync with the released version of ICOBOL installed on the machine.
-This can be done by manually copying the appropriate icuser.dll or icusers.dll from the icobol\user_lib release directory into the application's release directory replacing the one already there.
+To have hot keys work in sp2, you need to make the hot key be a control key for each panel by selecting Panel-> Control Keys and adding the appropriate values.
+For example, if F8 is the hot key and you want it to call hotkey09, you would define 322 to be a control key (value is from the sp2 manual, appendix A)